netheril96/securefs/README.md

 ### Install with Homebrew

 ```
-brew install -s securefs
+brew install securefs
 ```

-Building from source is recommended as it directly targets your CPU capabilities and may speed up huge amounts.

 ### Windows

 Windows users can download prebuilt package from the releases section.
-It depends on VC++ 2017 redistribution package.
+It depends on [VC++ 2017 redistribution package](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

 ### Manual Build

-First clone the sources by `git clone --recursive`.
+First clone the sources by `git clone --recursive --depth 1`.

 Use `cmake` the generate build files then build it.
-It requires a sufficiently new compiler that supports enough of C++11 (such as g++ 4.8, clang 3.4 or VC++ 2015).
+It requires a sufficiently new compiler that supports enough of C++11 (such as g++ 5.0, clang 3.4 or VC++ 2017).

 ## Basic usage